 Lisa Braver Moss

 Lisa Braver Moss is a writer specializing in family issues, health, Judaism and humor.
 Her essays have appeared in the Huffington Post, Tikkun, Parents, Lilith, and many other publications.
 She is the author of The Measure of His Grief (Notim Press, 2010), the first novel ever written about the circumcision controversy.
-Her Young Adult novel Shrug is slated for Fall 2019 publication by She Writes Press.
+Her novel Shrug is slated for Fall 2019 publication by She Writes Press.

 Lisa's nonfiction book credits include Celebrating Family: Our Lifelong Bonds with Parents and Siblings (Wildcat Canyon Press, 1999) and, as co-author, The Mother's Companion: A Comforting Guide to the Early Years of Motherhood (Council Oak Books, 2001).
 She is co-author, with Rebecca Wald, of Celebrating Brit Shalom (Notim Press, 2015), the first-ever book of ceremonies and music for Jewish families opting out of circumcision.